 Washington State Parks offers discounts and passes to the following people.
-Passes are non-transferable, and pass holders must occupy the site for the entire length of the reservation.
+Passes are non-transferable, and pass holders must be Washington state residents and occupy the site for the entire length of the reservation.

 Qualified foster parents receive free camping.
 They must pay the fee to make a reservation but do not pay fees to change or cancel reservations.